ariakit/ariakit/website/app/(examples)/previews/dialog-next-router/readme.md

 <div data-description>

-Using <a href="https://nextjs.org/docs/app/building-your-application/routing/parallel-routes">Next.js Parallel Routes</a> to create an accessible modal <a href="/components/dialog">Dialog</a> that is rendered on the server and controlled by the URL, with built-in focus management.
+Using [Next.js Parallel Routes](https://nextjs.org/docs/app/building-your-application/routing/parallel-routes) to create an accessible modal [Dialog](/components/dialog) that is rendered on the server and controlled by the URL, with built-in focus management.

 </div>